 It is so arrogant that it will not even let you stop this process.
 After it is done scanning, it will display the staggering results, stating that your system has been assailed by an ‘Unknown Win32/Trojan’ infection.
 The primary objective of this rather convincing show is to make you believe that you need to acquire the extended version of Windows Troubles Solver, which can help you remove all the imaginary infections and threats.

-If you have ever wondered why it is important to use only genuine anti-spyware software, here is more evidence.
 Another serious threat for your computer system has been detected lately under the name of Windows Diagnostic.

 Rogueware programs are developed to confuse victims and make them pay for some application that is, in fact, totally useless.
 Similarly, Windows Diagnostic uses a Trojan to mislead you into thinking your PC is in the danger of a terrible system crash.